l511925598/English/docs/index.md

 layout: home

 hero:
-  name: "English check is change!？？？"
+  name: "English check is change!？"
   text: "This project is used to help me learn English"
   tagline: My great project tagline
   actions: